groadabike/groadabike.github.io/_posts/2019-11-21-Kaldi_NNET3_config.md

     * tdnnf-layer (factorized TDNN)
     * prefinal-layer

-## Some definitions from deepai.org
+## Terminology
+Some of the terms have a link to the definition on the deepai.org website.

 * so: Scale and offset
 * [batchnorm](https://deepai.org/machine-learning-glossary-and-terms/batch-normalization){:target="_blank"}:  Batch normalization
 * [affine](https://deepai.org/machine-learning-glossary-and-terms/affine-layer){:target="_blank"}: Affine layer